Welcome new grad students!

 Graduate Student Welcome Week

-Each fall the Graduate School offers a lineup of events during the week before classes begin to welcome and help acclimate new graduate students to campus and to welcome back current graduate students.
+Each fall, the Graduate School offers a lineup of events during the week or so before classes begin to welcome and help acclimate new graduate students to campus and to welcome back current graduate students.

 This is an accordion element with a series of buttons that open and close related content panels.

-2021 session - Enhancing your Graduate Degree with a Certificate (Recording available)
+Monday, August 25 - Enhancing Your Graduate Degree with a Certificate

 What are graduate certificates, and how can they add value to your graduate degree?
 In this virtual session, faculty and staff representing several graduate certificate programs (and their equivalent doctoral minors) discuss the multiple benefits that these programs provide to graduate students across campus—including fulfilling breadth requirements, expanding interdisciplinary knowledge, mastering new skills, creating community and networking opportunities, and building cultural competence.
 Attendees will also have the opportunity to speak with each certificate representative in smaller groups.